When Facts No Longer Matter

 After weeks of following news coverage of the aftermath of the recent presidential election, I feel Mugatu’s pain.

 Since the polls closed on Nov.
 3, President Donald Trump, his core supporters and right-wing media outlets have been proclaiming loudly and repeatedly that he won re-election in a landslide.
 The official tallies showed Democrat Joe Biden with well over the required 273 electoral votes and over seven million more votes than Trump nationwide.
 But those numbers are dismissed as the result of fraud, manipulation by shadowy cabals and unconstitutional state electoral laws.
 Trump’s legal minions filed dozens of lawsuits in half a dozen states alleging wrongdoing, asking courts to invalidate the votes of millions of Americans and to hand the election to Trump.

 First, let’s be clear.
 There is absolutely no credible evidence of electoral wrongdoing on anywhere near the scale necessary to tip the election to Donald Trump.
-In more than 50 cases, in state and federal courts, in trial and appellate courts, before Democratic and Republican judges—including several appointed by Trump himself—every lawsuit but one, a minor technical case, was dismissed out of hand.
+In more than 50 cases, before state and federal judges, in trial and appellate courts, before Democratic and Republican judges—including several appointed by Trump himself—every lawsuit but one, a minor technical case, was dismissed out of hand.
 According to the Washington Post “at least 86 judges have rejected at least one post-election lawsuit, and 38 of them were appointed by Republicans.”
 Typical of the rejections was this ruling by Third Circuit Court of Appeals Judge Stephanos Bibas in a case in Pennsylvania.

 “Charges of unfairness are serious.
 But calling an election unfair does not make it so.
 Charges require specific allegations and then proof.
 We have neither here.”